akka/akka/akka-docs/src/main/paradox/includes/cluster.md

 <!--- #sharding-persistence-mode-deprecated --->
 @@@ warning

 Persistence for state store mode is deprecated.
+It is recommended to migrate to `ddata` for the coordinator state and if using replicated entities migrate to `eventsourced` for the replicated entities state.

+The data written by the deprecated `persistence` state store mode for remembered entities can be read by the new remember entities `eventsourced` mode.

+Once you've migrated you can not go back to `persistence` mode.

 @@@
 <!--- #sharding-persistence-mode-deprecated --->